 Jamil Ragep, Professor at the Institute of Islamic Studies (Collaborator)

-Anna Winterbottom, Postdoctoral fellow in History at University of Sussex and researcher at the Indian Ocean World Centre at McGill (Collaborator)
+Anna Winterbottom, Carleton University and researcher at the Indian Ocean World Centre at McGill (Collaborator)

 University of Toronto